5T33Z0/OC-Little-Translated/00_About_ACPI/ACPI_Dropping_Tables/README.md

 # Dropping ACPI Tables
-Sometimes ACPI Tables provided with your Firmware/BIOS might hinder some macOS funcionality or devices to work properly.
+Sometimes ACPI Tables provided with your Firmware/BIOS might hinder some macOS functionality or devices to work properly.

 For example on Z590 Boards, the presence of Reserved Memory Region(s) in the DMA Remapping Table (DMAR) in combination with disabled Vt-D and/or `DisableIOMapper` Kernel Quirk render the dreaded on-board Intel(r) I225-V Ethernet Controller useless in macOS Monterey.
 In this case, DMAR has to be modified, Vt-Enabled and `DisableIOMapper` unselected.